linuxdeepin/deepin-manual/manual-assets/professional/uos-service-support/en_US/index.md

 Please sign in your Union ID, ensure your system is in trial period or has been activated, and connect to the Internet to access Online Support service.

 1. Click **Online Support** on the left panel.
-   - You will be directed to the Online Support interface and execute Step 2 as below when network connection is available.
+   - You will be directed to the Online Support interface and execute Step 2 as below when the network connection is available.
    - Click **Contact Us** when the external network is unavailable.
 Please refer to [Contact Us](#Contact Us) for detailed information on how to operate.

 2. You can chat online, send attachments, or view the history.